The Complete Guide to AI Portraits

 Products and Prices

 Once you have a preview you love, the next decision is which product to print it on.
-Cardgen offers multiple product types, each with different strengths.
+PhotoCardMagic offers multiple product types, each with different strengths.
 Greeting cards are the most affordable entry point and are perfect for in-person gifting.
 Framed prints are the gold standard for wall art that will be hung in a bedroom, hallway, or office.
 Canvas wall art delivers a painterly texture that's especially good for Oil Painting, Impressionist, and Watercolor styles.
 Acrylic prints are premium statement pieces for dramatic styles like Pop Art and Film Noir.

-Beyond wall art, Cardgen offers mugs, coasters, and throw pillows for decorative and functional gifting.
+Beyond wall art, PhotoCardMagic offers mugs, coasters, and throw pillows for decorative and functional gifting.
 Mugs are great for pop art, birthday caricature, and comic book styles because bold colors read well on a small surface.
 Coasters are a stealth gift — people display them in sets and use them every day.
 Throw pillows make excellent statement pieces for a living room or guest bedroom.

 Pricing is consistent across styles.
 You don't pay extra for Renaissance versus Watercolor — the render is the same cost.
 You pay based on the product, the size, and the finish.
 All prints ship from our US print partner and Standard shipping delivers in three to seven business days.
 Expedited and Overnight options are available at checkout for last-minute gifts.
 Every order also includes a digital copy of the finished render, which you can use for social posts, phone wallpapers, or future reprints.

-Cardgen backs every print with a 14-day happiness guarantee.
+PhotoCardMagic backs every print with a 14-day happiness guarantee.
 If the print arrives damaged, or the quality doesn't match the digital preview, or you're simply not happy with it, contact our support team within 14 days of delivery and we'll reprint or refund without argument.

 Ready to generate your first AI portrait?
 Head over to our gifts funnel, upload a photo, and claim your three free previews.
 Your first portrait is ready in about a minute.
 If you have questions along the way, our support team is a click away — we read every message and we're genuinely happy to help you pick a style or troubleshoot a tricky photo.
 The best portrait we've ever shipped is the one you're about to make.